dhchenx/ICD11-CAC/README.md

 # Computer-assisted coding of ICD-11
 This project hosts my research on studying computer-assisted ICD-11 coding systems.
 It includes relevant datasets we used, references, publicly available source codes and tools.

-We aim to faciliate computer-assisted coding of ICD-11 with the use of text semantics.
+We aim to facilitate computer-assisted coding of ICD-11 with the use of text semantics. <a href='#ref'>Cite this?</a>

 ## ICD-11 graph databases
 1. English version of ICD-11 graph